bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 * Asset icons
 * [bevy-website integration](/assets)

 This is just the beginning!
-We have plans to integrate with [crates.io](http://crates.io) and github, improve indexing / tagging / searchability, add asset-specific pages, prettier styles, content delivery, and more.
-Ultimately we want this to grow into something that can enable first class, modern asset-driven workflows.
+We have plans to integrate with [crates.io](http://crates.io) and GitHub, improve indexing / tagging / searchability, add asset-specific pages, prettier styles, content delivery, and more.
+Ultimately we want this to grow into something that can enable first-class, modern asset-driven workflows.

 We have automatically migrated existing awesome-bevy entries, but we encourage creators to customize them!
 If you are working on something Bevy related, you are highly encouraged to [add a Bevy Assets entry](https://github.com/bevyengine/bevy-assets).